jdcalvelli/r-retail-vacancies/README.md

 # r-retail-vacancies

-An RShiny web application developed at RISC for the purpose of querying the Google Maps API to find businesses, given a zip code, business type keyword, and searching radius, marked as Temporarily Closed.
+An RShiny web application developed at Center for RISC at UChicago for the purpose of querying the Google Maps API to find businesses, given a zip code, business type keyword, and searching radius, marked as Temporarily Closed.
 The Temporarily Closed display option was made available by Google post the onset of the COVID-19 pandemic.
 The application was developed at the request of the Economic and Neighborhood Development Team within the Office of the Mayor of the City of Chicago to support their initiaitve to revitalize vacant retail spaces across the City of Chicago post the onset of COVID-19.

 ### Potential Avenues for Future Development: